kubernetes/kops/docs/gossip.md

 ### Kubernetes API

 When using gossip mode, you have to expose the kubernetes API using a loadbalancer.
 Since there is no hosted zone for gossip-based clusters, you simply use the load balancer address directly.
-The user experience is identical to standard clusters.
-Kops will add the ELB DNS name to the kops-generated kubernetes configuration.
+The user experience is identical to standard clusters. kOps will add the ELB DNS name to the kops-generated kubernetes configuration.

 ### Bastion